matrix-io/matrix-documentation/docs/matrix-creator/troubleshooting.md

 Please visit our community support forums at
 <a href="http://community.matrix.one/" target="_blank">community.matrix.one</a>

-## Reinstall MATRIX Init Package
+## Reinstall MATRIX Init Package and Reflash FPGA and MCU

-If you experience strange behavior, reinstall the MATRIX init package.
+If you experience strange behavior, reinstall the MATRIX init package and reflash FPGA and MCU.

 Uninstall the `matrixio-creator-init` package.